zsiki/GeoEasy/doc/reference_guide.rst

 A new geo data set is created, in the **Save As** dialog of the operating system the user can set the location and the name of the new file.
 The type of the new file will be the nativ GeoEasy *geo* format.
+The geo/coo/par files will be created on the disk when you save data set.

 .. figure:: rg_images/new.png
 	:align: center